barneycarroll/dummy-repo-rewrite/README.md

 # dummy-repo [rewrite]
 This is a diverging branch.
-I'll preserve this in the clone I'll make.
+I'll prasfrgsetha4wtqepr|EAO/PJIOHOIioneserve this in the clone I'll make.